bufbuild/docs.buf.build/docs/bsr/studio.md

 When using Studio Agent, studio can now also reach:

-1. gRPC servers: while browsers cannot use the gRPC protocol, Studio Agent can!
+1. gRPC servers: The gRPC protocol is not able to be used with any major browser, however while browsers cannot use the gRPC protocol, Studio Agent can!
 Communication between Studio Agent and Studio is handled in a with a protocol understandable by browsers, which Studio Agent will dynamically reframe to communicate with the target server.